-Having lights on your tank will illuminate the natural color of your betta.
-But as much as it highlights the color of your pet, what’s more, important is if it’s good for your betta.
+Having artificial lights on your tank will illuminate the natural color of your betta.
+But as much as it highlights the color of your pet, it’s also beneficial to your pet fish.

-They also identify light as daytime and darkness as night time.
-Daytime being their schedule for finding food while nighttime is their time to sleep.
+They also identify light as daytime and darkness as nighttime.
+Daytime is for finding food, while nighttime is their time to sleep.

-Knowing this helps them have better sleep, and the dangers of not having this differentiation can affect their sleeping schedule.
+Knowing this helps them sleep better, and the dangers of not having this differentiation can affect their sleeping schedule.

-Even though they have poor night vision, they can still navigate within the area pretty well using other senses.
+Even though they have poor night vision, they can still navigate within the area using other senses.

 Types of aquarium light for betta fish tank

-Your betta needs to live in a place that mimics their natural habitat.
+Your betta needs to live in a place that mimics its natural habitat.
 Here are the common lights available:

-A fluorescent bulb is the go-to lighting for betta as it doesn’t produce a lot of heat and has a longer life span.
-It also encourages plant growth if you have live plants inside the fish tank.
+A fluorescent bulb is the go-to lighting for betta as it doesn’t produce much heat and has a longer life span.
+It also encourages plant growth if live plants are in the fish tank.

 LEDs are economical and don’t heat the water inside the aquarium.
 It’s widely used among betta owners, as it also mimics natural sunlight and doesn’t encourage algae growth.

-Incandescent bulbs tend to get hot and heat the water quicker, especially water in smaller tanks.
+Incandescent bulbs tend to get hot and heat the water more quicker, especially in smaller tanks.
 Water temperature can fluctuate, which can negatively affect your betta.

 This light is a no-no, so if somebody recommends it to you, it’s best to say no and opt for fluorescent or LED for your betta.